ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

   Add new `ansible-core` versions in a timely manner and consider dropping support and testing against its EOL versions and versions your collection does not support.

   If your collection repository is under the ``ansible-collections`` GitHub organization, please keep in mind that the number of testing jobs is limited and shared across all the collections in the organization.
-Therefore, focusing on good test coverage of your collection, please avoid testing against unnecessary entities such as ``ansible-core`` EOL versions your collection does not support.
+Therefore, focusing on good test coverage of your collection, please avoid testing against unnecessary entities such as ``ansible-core`` EOL versions that your collection does not support.

 To receive important announcements that can affect the collections (for example, testing), collection maintainers SHOULD: